asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/manual.md

 ## *On Demand Products* Search Options

+- Selecting **On Demand Products** allows you to view your submitted On Demand jobs. *Note*: You must be signed in to access this.
+If you are not signed in, this search option will be greyed out and you will not be able to select it.
+- **Project Name** allows you to limit your search to a specific project name.
+As you start typing, auto-complete options will become available with the project names you have previously used.
+- **Date Filters** Search dates are optional, so they default to empty.
+If you are searching for specific dates, you can define the date range further in the **Start Date** and **End Date** fields. *Note*: These dates filter by the scene date, not the date it was processed.
+- **Product/Source Scene** allows you to enter the product name or source scene name to limit your search.
+This field will also accept a partial string from either the product or source scene in lieu of the full name.
+- **Job Status** allows you to limit your search to specific statuses.
+Multiple selections allowed.
+- *Note*: Jobs expire 14 days after you submit them.
+Expired products still appear in search results, however, you may no longer download or add them to your cart.
+You can easily identify your expired products by the **Expired** tag next to the product name.
+- For further information on **On Demand Products**, please see the [documentation](https://hyp3-docs.asf.alaska.edu/).

 ## Search Results

 - In Vertex, a **scene** is considered to be a package containing all **files**, or products, that are related to a specific location and time.